Conscious leaders for a redrawn world

 - Conscious leaders develop self-awareness and self-mastery in the ‘I’ zone (choice over their egos; wholeness through their values and purpose; greater authenticity; and vertical development or the ability to lead successfully in conditions of great complexity).

-- They aim to remain conscious and self-aware in their relationships and interactions – in the ‘We’ zone (including striving to be present with others; listening deeply with their heads, hearts and intuition or gut; being comfortable in devolving power, control and responsibility to others; creating opportunities for collaboration and multiple perspectives to be brought into the mix; and thinking about how they might establish partnerships across boundaries with previous ‘competitors’ so that they can innovate and create shared benefit).
+- They aim to remain conscious and self-aware in their relationships and interactions – in the ‘We’ zone (including striving to be present with others; listening deeply with their heads, hearts and intuition or gut; being comfortable in devolving power, control and responsibility to others; creating opportunities for collaboration and multiple perspectives to be brought into the mix.
+Think about how they might establish partnerships across boundaries with previous ‘competitors’ so that they can innovate and create shared benefit).

 - They have a sense of collective responsibility (felt as an inner urge or calling to contribute positively to the areas they believe need attention and reformation, using business or organizational life as a transformational vehicle for doing so).